dpt/Containers/README.markdown

 Graphs
 ------

-The critbit, dstree, and trie tests dump representations of their data structures to [Graphviz](http://www.graphviz.org/) format.
+The critbit, dstree, patricia and trie tests dump representations of their data structures to [Graphviz](http://www.graphviz.org/) format.
 The produced .gv files can be run through Graphviz's 'dot' tool, rendering the directed graph into boxes, lines and arrows.

 To turn these into, for example, a PDF file: